viveknarang/krama-AI/README.md

 ```

 ProductGroup objects are created and maintained by the platform.
 These objects have a very important purpose to solve - To optimize search, recommendation and other platform features by logically and automatically grouping a set of similar products.
 A group of similar products in your catalog could be same product with certain variations.
-Example: a shirt with same style but different colors and sizes.
-Essentially it should be treated as one product and not different products.
+Example: A shirt with same style but different colors and sizes logically forms a product group.
 Krama AI platform automatically groups similar products into ProductGroup objects.
-The platform does it using the **GroupID** field in your product object. **Product objects with same GroupID are grouped together in a ProductGroup object** The platform does more than what you expect.
+The platform does it using the **GroupID** field in your product object. **Product objects with same GroupID are grouped together in a ProductGroup object**

+The platform does more than what you expect.
 It groups these Product objects into ProductGroup objects and also aggregates product specific fields.
 ProductObjects also have price ranges computed using the RegularPrice and PromotionPrice fields in the Product objects.
 Attributes field map keys are also aggregated into an array of unique values.
 This is especially helpful in making faceted search requests.
 The platform takes care of the ProductGroup objects and builds and maintain these objects using the data from the Product objects - **in real-time**.
-You can find details on the fields, types and contraints in the table below.

-Please find the field definitions, types and constraints below:
+Please find the field definitions, types, and constraints below:

 |   Field                   |   Type         |     Short Description                                                                                                |
 |---------------------------|----------------|----------------------------------------------------------------------------------------------------------------------|